sabbirhossainujjal/Resume_Classification/README.md

 * `train.py`: Script for training and run training.<br>
 * `test.py`: Script for run testing. <br>
 * `requirements.txt`: All required module list.
-* `resume-classification.ipynb`: All code are combined in one jupyter notebook to run interactively.
+* `Resume_Classification.ipynb`: All code are combined in one jupyter notebook to run interactively.

  ### Setup